Seeds Kids Worship

 Sleep disruptions are common during the toddler years due to developmental leaps, separation anxiety, or simply an overactive imagination.
 Biblical lullabies create peaceful atmospheres while addressing these underlying concerns.

-Start today with just one Scripture song.
-Choose a quiet moment, gather your little one close, and begin singing God’s Word together.
-Whether it’s the gentle comfort of Come To Me for bedtime or the joyful celebration of More Than Conquerors for active playtime, you’re investing in your child’s spiritual future.
+The gentle melody of Come To Me for bedtime or the joyful celebration of More Than Conquerors for active playtime, you’re investing in your child’s spiritual future.

 Stream these toddler-friendly Scripture songs now and discover how easily God’s Word can become the soundtrack of your family’s daily life.
 Your toddler’s heart is ready - let’s fill it with Scripture through the joy of song!